Language Situation and Language Policy in the Baltic Countries

 Course literatureNote that the course literature can be changed up to two months before the start of the course.

-- Additional articles handed out in class.
+- Additional articles and handouts distributed in class

 If you have any questions concerning the course, please contact Lilita Zalkalns (email@example.com).